Lekhasri-S/Apex-Task-4/README.md

 ##  Overview
 This task is part of the Apex PHP Internship program.
 The goal was to create a **Blog Web Application** using **PHP, MySQL, HTML, CSS** where users can register, log in, and manage posts.
-Add pagination and search function
+Add pagination and search function Improve ui using Bootsrap

 ---

 ##  Features